leouchoa/pyspark_cheatsheet/README.md

 ## About the dataset used

-The dataset was taken from the [ggplot2 package](https://ggplot2.tidyverse.org/).
+The dataset was taken from the [ggplot2 package](https://ggplot2.tidyverse.org/) and I added some `NAs`.

 Further I want to extend this guide in AWS by using [this one](https://github.com/beanumber/airlines).